 Amassed side-by-side since the mid-1970s, these visual stories by Yvon Gallant stand as a collective album of contemporary Acadian life, including lively portraits of the Moncton artistic community (many of whom served as accommodating models), as well as a diary of Gallant's own life (aches and pains included).
 Significant hallmarks of his style are the featureless 'blank' faces of his figures, exaggerated hands, and the black outlined images enclosing shapes of colors with their striking overlays of tonalities and textures.

 Through a Canada Arts Council grant, he created a series of large paintings where characters, real and mythical inspired by Monctonians, become symbols of the spirit and of the identity of a particular social milieu.
-Yvon Gallant possesses a lucid mind tinted by a laconic humor which attempts to outsmart the hypocrisy and prejudice present in his community.
+Yvon Gallant possesses a lucid mind tinted by a laconic humour which attempts to outsmart the hypocrisy and prejudice present in his community.

 Over the course of his career, Yvon has participated in countless individual and collective showings in Atlantic Canada, in other areas of the country and in Paris, France and the Dominican Republic.
 In 2011, Yvon received the Lt.
 Governor’s Award for Excellence in Visual Art.